jroettenbacher/phd_base/docs/processing.rst

 * -t: use the time interpolated data
 * -d yyyymmdd: give the date to be processed
 * -v v1: select which version (experimental setup) of the namelist to use (see :ref:`experiments:ecRad namelists and experiments` for details on version)
+* -i v1: select which input version to use

 **Output:**